Ramón Lobo (economist): Political career

 Lobo served as Mayor of the Andrés Bello Municipality during two consecutive periods (2000–2008), where he acquires greater experience in public management and optimizes citizen participation in the exercise of municipal government.

 In the life of Ramón Lobo, political activity has been a permanent inspiration, the fight for equality and social justice led him to integrate the Youth and Communist Party of Venezuela, 1986/1996.
 It is an active part of the Movement June 24, 1987/1991.
 In the ULA he assumes the student leadership as a Member of the Student Center of the Faculty of Economic and Social Sciences by Option 89, 1989/1991.
 He has not abandoned his roots or his homeland to integrate the La Espuela Azulitense Community Movement, since 1991.

-In the Fifth Republic Movement (MVR), he was a member and Finance Coordinator of the Andrés Bello Municipality between 1998 to 2007.
+In the Fifth Republic Movement (MVR), he was a member and Finance Coordinator of the Andrés Bello Municipality between 1998 and 2007.
 Following the creation of the United Socialist Party of Venezuela (PSUV) he joined the "La Victoria de Bolívar" Battalion Spokesman in the Andrés Bello Municipality.
 It integrates the Territorial Patrol "Alí Primera" and the Sectorial of the Faculty of Pharmacy of the ULA.
 He was a State Spokesman of the PSUV Organizing Committee, Delegate of the PSUV for the Municipality Andrés Bello and State Spokesman before the First Extraordinary Congress of the PSUV.

 Lobo was the deputy candidate for the National Assembly of Electoral Circuit No. 2 by decision of the PSUV bases, and was in the National Parliament by decision of the People in defense and deepening of the Socialist Revolution being elected by an average amount of 52% and 58% respectively during two periods from 2011 to 2016 and 2016–17.

 On January 4, 2017, President Nicolás Maduro appointed as Minister of the Popular Power for Economy, Finance, Public Banking, Trade and Industry Wolf as part of his cabinet as part of the Agenda Ofensiva Carabobo.

 On October 26, 2017, the National Constituent Assembly appointed Lobo as the next president of the Central Bank of Venezuela, even though the constitution of Venezuela and the Law on the Central Bank establishes that the ratification of the president of the Central Bank must be approved by the National Assembly majority opposition after being chosen by the president.

 On December 10, 2018, President Nicolás Maduro designated Lobo as Minister Counselor and charge d'affairs of the Venezuelan Embassy in Saudi Arabia.